carpentries/instructor-training/_episodes/01-welcome.md

 One part of making this a productive two days for all of us, is a community effort to treat one another with kindness and respect.
-This training, as in all Software/Data Carpentry workshops is subject to the SWC/DC Code of Conduct.
-We will be able to have our most productive effort (and the most fun!) if everyone abides by these guidelines.
+This training, as in all Software/Data Carpentry workshops is subject to the Software and Data Carpentry Code of Conduct.
+We will be able to give our best effort (and have the most fun!) if everyone abides by these guidelines.

 The greatest asset of Software and
-Data Carpentry is people like yourself - instructors who want to help people learn about these things and the experience/enthusiasm they bring to teaching.
+Data Carpentry is people like yourself - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
 We hope that this training gives everyone a chance to meet new people and share ideas.

 ## Assessing Trainee Motivation and Prior Knowledge